GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Introduction

 \section{Introduction}

 This work aims to provide a modern look at how values are represented in binary format, with the ultimate goal of reducing the energy consumption of algorithmic logic units in AI accelerators and associated communication devices.
-An encoding is the map between a set of values and their associated binary representations.
-There are numerous well-recognized encodings such as the two's complement and sign-magnitude for fixed points numbers\cite{arnold2025explicitsignmagnitudeencoders}, the IEEE standard floating point representations\cite{ieee754}, and the more moderns brain float from Google\cite{intel-bfloat16-2020, wang2019bfloat16} and HiFloat from Huawei\cite{luo2024ascendhifloat8formatdeep}.
-Most of these encodings were designed to support fast and efficient binary arithmetic operations, but not specifically to reduce internal switching activity, which is the main source of power consumption in compute-bound applications.
-The broadly implemented encoding for signed integer values, the \gls{tc}, exhibits significant bit-level toggling for operands values close to zero, and may therefore be suboptimal in terms of energy efficiency for workloads with value distributions centered around zero\cite{arnold2025explicitsignmagnitudeencoders}.
-The sign-magnitude encoding demonstrates less toggling around zero and, as a result, shows reduced switching activity for the multiplication operations.
-This raises the question, are there encodings that could minimize the switching activity even further than sign-magnitude.
+An encoding is a mapping between a set of values and their corresponding binary representations.
+There are numerous well-recognized encodings such as the two's complement and sign-magnitude for fixed-point numbers\cite{arnold2025explicitsignmagnitudeencoders}, the IEEE standard floating-point representations\cite{ieee754}, and the more modern \textit{Brain Float} from Google\cite{intel-bfloat16-2020, wang2019bfloat16} and \textit{HiFloat} from Huawei\cite{luo2024ascendhifloat8formatdeep}.
+Most of these encodings were designed to support fast and efficient binary arithmetic operations.
+However, they were not specifically designed to reduce internal switching activity, which is the main source of power consumption in compute-bound applications.
+The broadly implemented encoding for signed integer values, the \gls{tc}, exhibits significant bit-level toggling for operand values close to zero and may therefore be suboptimal in terms of energy efficiency for workloads with value distributions centered around zero.
+The \gls{sm} encoding demonstrates less toggling around zero and, as a result, shows reduced switching activity for the multiplication operations\cite{arnold2025explicitsignmagnitudeencoders}.
+This raises the question: are there encodings that could decrease switching activity even further than \gls{sm}?